anithapalani2123/timetable/README.md

 # Experiment_Time_Table

 ## AIM
-To Write a html webpage page to display  my timetable
+To Write a html webpage page to display  your timetable

 # ALGORITHM
 ### STEP 1